Ted DiBiase: Money Inc. (1992–1993)

 Money Inc. dominated the tag team division of the WWF.
-They feuded with the Steiner Brothers (Rick and Scott) and had a series of title exchanges.
+They feuded with the Steiner Brothers and had a series of title exchanges.
 DiBiase and IRS were defeated by the Steiners for the WWF Tag Team Championship on June 14 in a non-televised match at a Wrestling Challenge taping.
 They would regain the titles on June 16 at a live event but lost them back to the Steiners three days later on June 19 at another live event, their feud culminated in a tag team steel cage match for the WWF Tag Team Championship at SummerSlam Spectacular.
 DiBiase last wrestled for the WWF in August, bowing out following an angle which saw Razor Ramon turn face and 1-2-3 Kid debut.
 The Kid had scored an upset pinfall against a cocky Ramon, causing DiBiase to mock Ramon and tell him he would show him how it was done.
 He then went on to also lose to the Kid, giving Razor a newfound respect for the Kid thus turning Razor face.
 This included a match at SummerSlam between DiBiase and Ramon which DiBiase lost.
 This was DiBiase's last television appearance in the WWF during this run.
 He revealed in a shoot interview that his decision to leave the WWF at this point was motivated by a desire to resolve his marital problems.

-After a few months back in AJPW, where he won the World Tag Team Championship with Hansen, he quietly announced his retirement due to sustaining an injury to two cervical discs in his neck and returned to the USA.
+All Japan Pro Wrestling (1993)

+After leaving the WWF, DiBiase returned to Japan for a final tour with All Japan Pro Wrestling (AJPW).
+In his debut match, he teamed with Stan Hansen to defeat Holy Demon Army for the World Tag Team Championship in Tokyo's Nippon Budokan.
+DiBiase and Hansen went on to face opponents such as Holy Demon Army, Super Generation Army, and the Can-Am Express.

+DiBiase worked a couple of matches on the United States independent circuit in October 1993 when he defeated Tito Santana by count out at the "Funk Free For All" in Amarillo, Texas. and defeated Terry Funk by count out at NWA Bensalem Bash in Bensalem, Pennsylvania.
+This would be his last singles match of his career.

+In November 1993, the World Tag Team Championship was vacated to be contested in the World's Strongest Tag Determination League.
+DiBiase and Hansen entered the League, defeating Richard Slinger and Tracy Smothers in their first match.
+Subsequently, DiBiase sustained an injury to two cervical discs in his neck and withdrew from the League, with Giant Baba taking his place as Hansen's partner.
+DiBiase wrestled one further match on November 15 when he and Hansen defeated Abdullah the Butcher and Giant Kimala.
+Subsequently, DiBiase quietly announced his retirement from the ring; he did not wrestle again for over 14 years.